Wege zum Glück: Season 3

 Chapter 501 - Chapter 703: Luisa Maywald comes together with her adoptive sister Nora to Falkental to search for her biological mother.
 Someday she runs into Simon Becker and realizes that he possesses her old talisman.
 Luisa gets into his atelier to get it back and is caught by Simon.
 As Luisa tries to get away she destroys a stature, who hits Simon's head.
 As Luisa runs off to get help, Nora gets to Simon and eventually turns up as a romantic rival for Simon's heart.
 After Nora finds out that Annabelle is her biological mother, she becomes part of her schemes and is used by Annabelle.
 In the end, Nora faces prison for a crime her mother committed and Luisa ends up marrying Simon.
 They leave Falkental behind and start a new life with their son Moritz in New Zealand.

 Season 4

 Chapter 704 - Chapter 789: Before the new season starts, chapters 704 to 710 focus on other storylines of the residents in Falkental.
 After that the audience sees Nora and how she tries to escape from a prison hospital.
 She flees to Hamburg and meets Alexander Wagner.
 The two spend an unforgettable day together, before Nora has to take a six-year sentence in prison.
 After six years, Nora and Alexander meet again on her birthday and she tells him her life story.
 They eventually discover that they are siblings and that their love is impossible.
 Caught between love and taboo, Nora and Alexander are unable to resist each other.
-After it is proven that they aren't brother and sister after all, the two get married while Annabelle is finally paying for her crimes.
+After it is proven that they are not brother and sister after all, the two get married while Annabelle is finally paying for her crimes.
 As she escapes from police custody, Annabelle decides to take her own life.